DUE-Parsons/methods3-fall2024/_projects/mapping-shade-rethinking-climate-comfort-in-upper-manhattan.md

 ## Methodology

-In order to respond to the gao identified in the preliminary research, this project focused on developing and analyzing a shade dataset in NYC.
+In order to respond to the gap identified in the preliminary research, this project focused on developing and analyzing a shade dataset in NYC.
 This research was conducted in upper Manhattan, more specifically East Harlem, because it is among the neighborhoods ranked highest on the heat vulnerability  index.
 In addition, this site was chosen because of ease of access, as the research process required frequent field visits.
 Below is a map establishing the context of upper Manhattan, focusing on resources associated with climate comfort.

 ![]({{ page.img-folder }}YbliPoJ.png)